02 Mar Method in Research Design

 registrations and venue via University of Antwerp

-This 3-day FLAMES course offers you an overview of the entire research cycle, starting with guidelines for the formulation of proper research questions and hypotheses; continuing with the choice of measurement instruments, study design, and sampling design; discussing important issues that need consideration during the phase of data collection (qualitative, quantitative); research ethics and research integrity; and finally, reporting the research in a scientific manner including considerations of archiving data and GDPR.
+This 3-day FLAMES course offers you an overview of the entire research cycle, starting with guidelines for positioning your research; formulation of proper research questions and hypotheses; continuing with the choice study design (experiment, cross sectional, longitudinal, case study), and sampling design (random, non-random); discussing important issues that need consideration during the phase of data collection (qualitative, quantitative); research ethics and research integrity; and finally, reporting the research in a scientific manner including considerations of archiving data and GDPR.
 By the end of the course, students are (among other things) able to:

-The general set-up of this course consists of lecturing with assignments where students apply methodological concepts to their own ongoing research.
-Students can apply the general principles of research methodology to their own ongoing research.
-They are encouraged to bring along a 1-page summary of their research project.
+The general set-up of this course consists of lecturing with assignments where students are invited to apply principles of research design to their own ongoing research.
+Students are encouraged to bring along a 1-page summary of their research project.

 No previous experience is required.